zygolife/Bifiguratus_Phylogenomics/README.md

 $ qsub -l nodes=1:ppn=32,mem=24gb -q highmem 06_raxml_standardBootstrap.sh
 ```

-I'm using raxml-PTHREADS-AVX but other systems with MPI or only SSE3
+I'm using raxml-PTHREADS-AVX but other systems with only SSE3
-chipsets might be appropriate.
+instruction set might be appropriate or MPI.
+Also ExaML could be swapped in.

 Step 7 - fix names in tree
 ==========================